365kim/42_cursus/3_cub3d/README.md

   - the program opens a window at the launch of the program when the **--save** argument is not supplied with the resolution as set in the configuration file.
   - the image representing the maze is displayed inside the window.
-  - the program does not open a window When the **--save** arguemnt is supplied, and output **.bmp** file with the resolution as defined in the configuration file (R key).
+  - the program does not open a window when the **--save** arguemnt is supplied, and output **.bmp** file with the resolution as defined in the configuration file (R key).
   - the content of the window remains consistent while hiding a part of the window, minimizing the windows and maximizing it back.
   - the program resizes the window to fit the screen resolution, if the resolution in the config file greater is than the actual screen resolution.